 An RV safety approach should be holistic, the Fridge Defend for the refrigerator, fire extinguishers, and a GFI for the fridge heaters.

-It is our opinion that the heater could have shored internally.
-If this is the case, a GFI or GFCI type receptacle may prevent this type of failure mode.
+It is our opinion that the heater could have shored internally (see next photo).
+If this is the case, a GFI or GFCI type receptacle may have prevented this type of failure mode.
 A GFI receptacle on your fridge will shut down the fridge if any short to ground occurs.
 It just makes good sense to take this safety measure on your Dometic or Norcold fridge.
-Again, the Fridge Defend detected a problem and took action, a GFI is a backup and detects heater issues the moment they occur.
+The Fridge Defend detected a problem, and turned off the fridge.
+The owner made the mistake of bypassing the primary fire protection, the Fridge Defend.
+If you do not have a Fridge Defend, get a GFI on your fridge 120VAC receptacle, this is a backup and detects heater issues the moment they occur.

 This picture is from an RV refrigerator that caught on fire due to an electrical heater internal short.
 The owner of this RV claimed that the fuse was the factory fuse.
 If this is the case, enough energy was allowed to blow a hole in the heater which also resulted in the cooling unit being ruptured.